List of longest-serving members of the New Zealand House of Representatives

-This is a list of members of the New Zealand Parliament who have served for at least 30 years.
+This is a list of members of the New Zealand House of Representatives who have served for at least 30 years.
 The time of service is not always continuous and separate terms are aggregated.

-A total of 35 individuals have served in excess of 30 years in Parliament.
+Thirty-five individuals have served in excess of 30 years in the House.
+Two individuals on the list are current members: Winston Peters and Damien O'Connor.